erdenbatuhan/automated-smart-contract-tester/app/test-runner/README.md

 ### Running the service separately

-Before running the service, make sure that you have created the **.env.development.local** file and set the following environment variables.
+Before running the service, make sure that you have created a **.env.development.local** file and set the following environment variables.

 ```bash
 # Application Config